feross/feross.org/_posts/2017-02-28-never-use-semicolons.md

 };               // <-- AVOID!
 {% endhighlight %}

-This is why "always use semicolons" isn't the "magic bullet" that it's often made out to be.

-### The alternative

-There are actually **fewer rules to remember** if you just “never use semicolons”.
+There are actually many more “edge cases” to keep in mind with "always use semicolons" than with “never use semicolons”.

-There's actually just one: **never start a line with `[` or `(`**.
+If you “never use semicolons”, there's only one rule: **Never start a line with `[`, `(`, or `` ` ``**

-In those cases, you prepend a `;`.
-Simple.
+In those cases, you simply prepend a `;` like this:

 {% highlight js %}
 ;[1, 2, 3].forEach(bar)
 {% endhighlight %}

-However, if you frequently write code like this, you may be trying to be too clever for your own good.
-This is better:
+However, if you frequently write code like this, you may be trying to be needlessly clever.
+This is actually much simpler:

 {% highlight js %}
 const nums = [1, 2, 3]
 nums.forEach(bar)
 {% endhighlight %}

+And if you use a linter like [`standard`](http://standardjs.com/), then you don't need to remember anything as unexpected ASI is reported as an error.

+**The full list also includes some additional characters which would never actually appear at the start of an expression in real-world code: `+`, `*`, `/`, `-`, `,`, `.`*

 ### Further reading